-Fruitvale Programs include Walk-to-Learn Reading, Reading Camp, Title I, English Language Development, Resource Specialist Program, Special Day Class, Speech Pathology, Occupational Therapy, Vocal and Instrumental Music, Physical Education, Social-emotional Instruction with the Positivity Project and Advisory Class, and Technology.
-Students are very active in history, math, science, speech, spelling, robotics, music, and mock trial events.
-Fruitvale Junior High Students consistently place in the top rank at the High School Mock Trial Competition (competing against local high schools) as well as the Kern County Robotics Events.
+Fruitvale Programs include Walk-to-Learn Reading, Tier 2 and 3 Reading Camp, Title I, English Language Development, Resource Specialist Program, Special Day Class, Speech Pathology, Occupational Therapy, Vocal and Instrumental Music, Physical Education, Social-emotional Instruction with the Positivity Project and Advisory Class, and Technology.
+Students are very active in history, math, science, speech, spelling, music, and a host of local and state competition events.
+(History Day, Science Fair, Battle of the Books, Henry Greve Speech, Bank of America Speech/Essay, STEM Olympiad, Oral Lanugage Festival, Kern Coding, Mock Trial, Music Festivals, Color Guard, Athletics, Robotics, and many more)

+Fruitvale Junior High Students consistently place in the top rank at the High School Mock Trial Competition where they compete and win, against local high schools.
+FJH students take top honors as well as the Kern County Coding Competitions and Robotics Events.
+In March of 2023 three teams from FJH earned positions at the VEX Worlds Robotics Competition in Dallas, Texas.
 Fruitvale students have won numerous State History Day Championships and 16 gold, silver, or bronze medals at the National History Day competition in Washington, D. C. during the past 18 years.
+Fruitvale took top honors in County History Day sending all entries on to the state competition in 2023.
+The Group Performance from FJH will be competing at the University Of Maryland in June of 2023 at the National History Day Event.
 Students have also been very successful at the annual State Science Fair, Science Bowl, Math Field Day, National Spelling Bee, and Math Counts Competitions.
-FJH recently swept the top honors at the Kern County Coding Competition in April 2022.
+FJH recently swept the top honors at the Kern County Coding Competition in April 2023.

 Extended Day Care and after-school programs are offered by the District.
 Fruitvale and North Bakersfield Parks and Recreation District cooperate in offering after-school sports programs including football, volleyball, basketball, and track-and-field.
-The District is implementing an Extended Learning Opportunity Program in 2022-23 at all elementary school sites.
-ELOP will include intervention instruction, recreation, health/wellness, and enrichment programs for participating students.
+The District offers the Extended Learning Opportunity Program at all elementary school sites.
+ELOP offers intervention instruction, recreation, health/wellness, and enrichment programs for participating students providing a nine-hour school day program.